calebmadrigal/trackerjacker/README.md

 * `devices_to_watch` is a list which can contain either strings (representing MACs) or dicts (which allow the specification of a `name` and `threshold`)
 	- `name` is simply what a label you want to be printed when this device is seen.
 	- `threshold` in the "Security camera" is how many bytes must be seen
 * `channels_to_monitor` - list of 802.11 wifi channels to monitor.
-The list of channels your wifi card supports is printed when tracker_jacker starts up.
+The list of channels your wifi card supports is printed when trackerjacker starts up.
 By default, all supported channels are monitored.
 * `channel_switch_scheme` - either `round_robin` or `traffic_based`. `traffic_based` determines the channels of most traffic, and probabilistically monitors them more.

 ### Enable/Disable monitor mode on interface

 Enable monitor mode:

-    python3 tracker_jacker.py --monitor-mode-on wlan0
+    python3 trackerjacker.py --monitor-mode-on wlan0

 Disable monitor mode:

-    python3 tracker_jacker.py --monitor-mode-off wlan0mon
+    python3 trackerjacker.py --monitor-mode-off wlan0mon

-Note that `tracker_jacker.py` will automatically enable/disable monitor mode if necessary.
+Note that `trackerjacker.py` will automatically enable/disable monitor mode if necessary.
 This functionality is just useful if you want to enable monitor mode on an interface for use with other applications.